Affiliate of Centre for Digital Cultures & Societies

 Prior to academia, Alice worked as a consultant drainage and coastal engineer for small and large-scale infrastructure projects.
 Alice is an Engineers Australia Chartered Environmental Engineer and Civil Engineer and an Associate Fellow of the Higher Education Academy.

-Alice is currently the Chair of the Early- to Mid-Career Research Committee for the Centre for Marine Science.
+Alice has been the Chair of the Early- to Mid-Career Research Committee for the Centre for Marine Science (2024-2024) and on the Research Committee for the Centre for Biodiversity and Conservation Science (2022-2024).

 Faculty of Health, Medicine and Behavioural Sciences